antor44/livestream_video/README.md

 #
 # To-Do List

-- Advanced audio chunk processing to avoid transcriptions out of context.
-- Voice activity detection (VAD) for splitting audio into chunks.
 - Advanced GUI as a standalone application.
 - Support for different AI engines.
 - Sound filters.